-D Very few anir nals share these skills.
-But p But parrots, like humans, live a long time in complex societies.
-And like - humans, these birds must keep track of the dynamics of changing relationships and environments.
-1 colours to know when a fruit is i ripe or - 'They need to be able to distinguish colours to know when a fruit is ripe or unripe,' Frost explained.
-E And it helps - to have a concept of numbers if you need to keep track of your flock.
-For a can't do all of th - • invol , 8 n, Jack then ran t hrough various t ests, distinguish iing es, and materials - etic, such as cour locks.
-And then, • • • in, Jack spoke up oirds Frost was a • n.
-'Talk clearly 8 F ., • swers himself ar nd was getting be ored.
-'He's moo dv,' said pts the others, or - • • • • difficult.'
+Jack knew all the answers himself and was getting bored.
+'He's moody,' said Frost, 'so he interrupts the others, or he gives the wrong answer just to be difficult.'
 Frost was certainly learning more about the mind of a parrot, but like the parent of a troublesome teenager, she was learning the hard way.

-The the parent of a troublesome teenager, she was rearming the hard way.
-1. 1.
-Many of Jack's cognitive skills, such as his ability to understand the concepts of 'same' and 'different', are rare in the animal world.
-2. 2.
-With Frost's patient teaching, Jack learnt how to imitate almost one hundred English words, including the names of food.
-3. 3.
-She wanted to focus not on what pets can do, but on what they feel.
-4. In order to do this she would teach a one-year-old American grey parrot named Jack to reproduce the sounds of the English language.
-5. 5.
-She was convinced that parrots are aware of what their owners think and feel.
-6. They need to categorise things - what's edible, what isn't - and to know the shapes of predators.
-7. - int other scientist had deliberately y chosen an especially J • , 1 3 A В C D E
+- 1. Many of Jack's cognitive skills, such as his ability to understand the concepts of 'same' and 'different', are rare in the animal world. - 2.
+With Frost's patient teaching, Jack learnt how to imitate almost one hundred English words, including the names of food. - 3.
+She wanted to focus not on what pets can do, but on what they feel. - 4.
+In order to do this she would teach a one-year-old American grey parrot named Jack to reproduce the sounds of the English language. - 5.
+She was convinced that parrots are aware of what their owners think and feel. - 6.
+They need to categorise things what's edible, what isn't and to know the shapes of predators. - 7.
+She didn't want other scientists to say that she had deliberately chosen an especially smart bird.

+A В С D E

 Task 2.
 Read the text and decide whether the following statements (1-5) agree with the information given in the text.
+Mark them:

-Mark them: T (True) if the statement agrees with the text
+T (True) if the statement agrees with the text

-F (False) if the statement does not agree with the text NG (Not Given) if there is no information about this in the text
+F (False) if the statement does not agree with the text

+NG (Not Given) if there is no information about this in the text